 This just isn’t true for most.
 In my case, I find even more delicious (and healthy!) ways to enjoy foods that I love.

-Case in point: these meat free vegan quesadillas.
+And today that means: these meat free vegan quesadillas.

 These vegan quesadillas are all things yummy: “cheesy” creamy filling, fresh crunchy vegetables, and crispy edges browned to perfection.

 There are four steps to making these ultimate vegan quesadillas, are you ready?

 Step 1: Add your mushrooms, bell pepper, garlic, and onion and olive oil to a large skillet.